dotnet/docs-aspire/docs/messaging/rabbitmq-integration.md

 builder.AddRabbitMQClient(connectionName: "messaging");
 ```

-Then the connection string will be retrieved from the `ConnectionStrings` configuration section:
+Then the connection string is retrieved from the `ConnectionStrings` configuration section:

 ```json
 {